TomSoderling/TomSoderling.github.io/_posts/2016-12-16-what-every-Xamarin.Froms-developer-needs-to-know-about-UWP.md

 Without the above code, you get nothing in UWP with .NET Native builds.
 No exceptions are thrown.
 Nothing in the debug output window.
 Nothing on screen.
 Silent failure.

-**I feel that this should be documented much better.**  Hence this blog post.
+**I feel that this should be documented much better.**  Hence this blog post (and I've reached out to the Xamarin docs team).

 If you are interested in using NControl or NGraphics on UWP, check out the pull requests [here](https://github.com/praeclarum/NGraphics/pull/63) and [here](https://github.com/chrfalch/NControl/pull/71).